JoeHO888/JoeHo888.github.io/_posts/2019-12-17-20-Hours-To-Pass-Azure-Az-900.md

 * security, privacy, compliance, and trust (25-30%)
 * pricing and support (20-25%).

 For each major area, the exam will cover different skills.
-Also, the skills measured is updated constantly, so the coverage of the exam might be slightly different.
+Also, the skills measured are updated constantly, so the coverage of the exam might be slightly different.
 You may visit [here](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900#certification-exams "AZ-900 Detail") for more information.

 ## Personal Background